-MS Excel is an essential spreadsheet program which allows you to organize your data in the form of rows and columns and perform various mathematical functions on it.
+MS Excel is an essential spreadsheet program that allows you to organize your data in the form of rows and columns and perform various mathematical functions on it.
 MS Excel provides various functions that give you the facility to organize and understand the data in a result-oriented manner.
 One such feature of MS Excel that is of great help is the use of Pivot Tables.
 In this article, I will cover all the aspects related to creating and using Pivot Tables.

 What actually is a Pivot Table?

-The first thought which would come to your mind is that ‘What is a pivot table actually’?
+The first thought which would come to your mind is ‘What is a pivot table actually’?
 So, let me answer this question for you.

-A Pivot Table is a specialized tool of MS Excel that allows you to reorganize a large amount of data stored in the worksheet for obtaining useful results, comparisons or even trends based on summarized data.
+A Pivot Table is a specialized tool of MS Excel that allows you to reorganize a large amount of data stored in the worksheet for obtaining useful results, comparisons, or even trends based on summarized data.

 Let us have a look at how to create pivot tables.

 Creating pivot tables is accompanied by some preparations too.
 In order to create a pivot table, the first and most important thing you will need is the range of data that you want to analyze.

 When preparing data, you have to take note that there must be no blank row or column in between the dataset.
 This is essential as MS Excel will not consider any rows or columns after the blank row or column is encountered.
 Delete all blank rows or columns present in your data.

 Have a look at the prepared sample database.

 Locating the Pivot Table Tool